rdempsey/weight-tracker/README.md

 Weight Tracker is a Flask application you can use to track and then predict your weight based on your habits.

-I got sick of having to track all my food down to the calorie when I can predict outcomes based on overall trends and tracking a few key metrics - weight, body fat %, and a few body measurements.
+I got sick of having to track all my food down to the calorie when I can predict outcomes based on overall trends and tracking a few key metrics - weight, body fat %, and a few body measurements along with supplements and eating habits.

 ### Requirements